Kodular/Documentation/docs/components/user-interface/slider.md

 |:----:|:-------:|
 |number|10.0|

-Sets the minimum value of slider.
+_Sets the minimum value of slider.
 Changing the minimum value also resets Thumbposition to be halfway between the (new) minimum and the maximum.
 If the new minimum is greater than the current maximum, then minimum and maximum will both be set to this value.
-Setting MinValue resets the thumb position to halfway between MinValue and MaxValue and signals the PositionChanged event.
+Setting MinValue resets the thumb position to halfway between MinValue and MaxValue and signals the PositionChanged event._

 ### Rotation Angle

-<small>Available as Advanced Property</small>
+<small>Available as ^^Advanced^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Slider', 'Rotation Angle')]]